 For FAR TOO LONG America has been in the business of war.
 We have turned our military into a last resort occupation for poor kids looking to get free education and healthcare.
 Giving the military industrial complex a steady supply of soldiers.
 Companies that profit from these wars, such as; Exxon Mobile; Raytheon; and Boeing, have been lobbying billions of dollars into our political system in order to receive favorable votes that allow them to keep these wars going.
 We have been at war with foreign nations for the last 222 out of 239 years.
 What we need to do is bring all of our troops home and stop destabilizing foreign governments, which in the long run makes regions worse for their inhabitants while creating terrorists that hate America.
 I do not support spending $25 billion tax payer dollars to build a wall, but I can support bringing our troops home and having them build the wall instead.

 Disarming citizens and taking our guns goes against everything that America stands for and further it is wrong for the Government to seize personal property.
 We should not be disarming ourselves while we are militarizing our police.
-At the same time, I do believe we need to close some loopholes in our gun laws.
+At the same time, I do believe we need to close some loopholes in our gun laws and that is why I support HR8.
 We need to close the Gun Show loopholes that allow pretty much anyone to purchase a firearm.
+This is because a person can purchase 10 firearms and complete background check.
+That person can then sell all 10 of those firearms to 10 different individuals without being required to confirm they have not lost the legal right to possess a firearm, felons can illegally purchase firearms this way from a person legally selling them.
 We need to raise the age required to purchase a firearm to 21.
 We need to provide, enforce, and properly fund background checks in order to prevent the wrong people from being able to legally purchase firearms.
-If our smart phones now have fingerprint scanners on them, it is possible to implement fingerprint requirements for new guns.
-Biometric scanners could be implemented in new handguns which would save a lot of lives.
-Biometric scanners do not work well in bad weather, and not always working properly in such, so should not be implemented on rifles.
-This would prevent children, and criminals, from using our firearms.
 We should also be supplying trigger locks for every firearm purchased.
 As for assault weapons, I believe if a person goes through proper training, obtains a special license, and undergoes psychiatric evaluations, we should not ban them from owning an assault weapon.
 This would keep these dangerous weapons in the proper hands, and out of the hands of people unfit to wield them.
-I do not believe that the Government should be relieving law-abiding citizens of their right to own a gun.
+I do not believe that the Government should be relieving law-abiding citizens of their right to own a firearm.

 The #22aday epidemic, 22 veterans commit suicide every day in America, this issue should be at the top of all headlines.
 The VA does not work.
 We need to have both Veterans and Doctors comes together to find a way to make sure our soldiers get the care they need when they come home.